Hi Marcey, meet this person who you have nothing in common with and can’t help you.

 1. Ask both parties if they would like to be introduced and provide a very brief snippet of each one and why it might be a good fit.

-2. Provide a brief introduction via email and at the end say “I'll leave it to you both to connect” or something similar as a way to let them know they don’t need to include me on the response.
+2. Provide a brief introduction via email and at the end, say, “I'll leave it to you both to connect” or something similar to let them know they don’t need to include me in the response.

 When I receive an email introduction I: